quarkquartet/hexo-back-up/source/_posts/AS-Physics.md

 title: AS Physics
 date: 2021-01-23 18:05:40
 tags:
-description: A short summary for AS physics lecture and excercises.
+description: A short summary for AS physics lecture and exercises.
 Basic formula and definitions, concepts, and solutions are included.
-Specifically, review projects are included.
+Specifically, review projects are offered at the end of each chapter.
 mathjax: true
 ---
 # Part 1: Mechanics
-## Chapter 1 &emsp; Kinematics
+## Chapter 1  Kinematics

-## Chapter 2 &emsp; Dynamics: Newton's Law
+## Chapter 2  Dynamics: Newton's Law

-## Chapter 3 &emsp; Forces
+## Chapter 3  Forces

-## Chapter 4 &emsp; Energy
+## Chapter 4  Energy

-## Chapter 5 &emsp; Momentum
+## Chapter 5  Momentum

-## Chapter 6 &emsp; Elasticity
+## Chapter 6  Elasticity

-## Chapter 7 &emsp; Fluid
+## Chapter 7 Circular motion

-## Chapter 8 &emsp; Pressure

 ## Review Project 1: Crazy Alex Yu